 To understand how industrial robot adoption may impact labor markets differently in developing countries, I summarize the key findings of a simple, competitive labor markets model in the style of Acemoglu and Restrepo (2018) where automation allows robots to substitute for workers in some tasks.
-Acemoglu and Restrepo (2018) develop a taskrequires more flexible and adaptable management practices.

-based model in which robots and human labor compete to complete various tasks.
+Acemoglu and Restrepo (2018) develop a task-based model in which robots and human labor compete to complete various tasks.
 In this model, the effects of robots on wages and employment are ambiguous.

-Consider a perfectly competitive economy with two sectors j: (i) manufacturing (j = 1) and (ii) the rest of the sectors (j = 2), potentially including the informal sector in the Mexican context.
+Consider a perfectly competitive economy with two sectors j: (i) manufacturing (j =

+1) and (ii) the rest of the sectors (j = 2), potentially including the informal sector in the Mexican context.
 Production at j = 2 uses only workers, such that one unit of labor corresponds to one unit of output.